Torey Hayden

 Victoria Lynn Hayden, known as Torey L. Hayden (born 21 May 1951 in Livingston, Montana, U.S.), is a special education teacher, university lecturer and writer of non-fiction books based on her real-life experiences with teaching and counseling children with special needs and also of fiction books.

 Subjects covered in her books include autism, Tourette syndrome, sexual abuse, fetal alcohol syndrome, and elective mutism (now called selective mutism), her specialty.

 Biography

 Hayden attended high school in Billings, Montana and graduated in 1969.
 She attended Whitman College in Walla Walla, Washington.
 She received a master's degree in special education from Montana State University Billings in 1975 and moved to University of Minnesota in Minneapolis for a doctorate in educational psychology.
 While there, she also worked with the Department of Child and Adolescent Psychiatry in the university hospitals.

-Hayden moved to Wales in 1980 and married a Scotsman named Ken in 1982.
-In 1985 they had a daughter (Sheena).
-Hayden is divorced.
+Hayden moved to Wales in 1980.
+She is divorced and has a daughter.

 In Wales Hayden has worked primarily with charities associated with child neglect and abuse, including Childline, the NSPCC, the Samaritans and the Citizens' Advice Bureau.

-She has written five books of fiction in addition to her non-fiction books (see below).
+She has written five works of fiction in addition to her non-fiction books.